-Model: Serial #: Check Completed By: Signature: Dealer Name: Date: ally to be certain that it is in good order and complete.
-Finish a pre-delivery elow, prior to delivery to the customer.
-Indicate with a tick mark in the left-hand Refer to the page numbers listed below in the operator r nanual for detailed instructions.
-Upon Receipt of Header: Red draw bar holder and tie-down bracket removed I from header page 39 Set front reel bats to operational position (reinstalle . • Remove reel tie-downs installed from factory.
-Install crop dividers page 38 Check draper tension as per decal on back panel.
-Adjust if necessary page 94 shields to ensure everything is tight and in good working order. if the electrical system is positively or negatively switched, hook up the battery Install Automatix Lite control panel in combine cab & connect to electrical harness page 42 Unlock the transport cart and draw bar, lift header v vith the combine then remove the cart and draw bar page 39 Attach multicoupler and electrical connection(s) - pa age 42 Attach the drive shafts to the left and right hand sid es of the combine feeder house page 44 Check the clearance between the feed auger drum stripper plate and feeder house page 52 Check feed auger finger timing, ensure adjustment arm is in middle hole with fingers in fully forward position page 51 Set header to rigid mode & pressurize to 90-115psi , ensure all tabs on flex sensing rod are in proper position page 117 Set the faceplate angle using adjustment bolts on the ne combine's feeder house (if possible) - page 47 Set reel finger pitch to a starting point of 5 page 5 59 Ensure reel fingers clear cutter bar by minimum of the header reel must be running page 50 1 1/2".
+- Red draw bar holder and tie-down bracket removed from header. page 40 - Set front reel bats to operational position (reinstalled from transport position). page 39 - Remove reel tie-downs installed from factory. - If keeping crop dividers locked up, install inner crop divider bolt-on shield which reduces crop build-up.
+See page page 114 - Install crop dividers.- page 39 - Check draper tension as per decal on back panel.
+Adjust if necessary. page 96 - Walk around the header, checking belts, bolts and shields to ensure everything is tight and in good working order. - Install Automatix Lite harness on the combine, note if the electrical system is positively or negatively switched, hook up the battery leads accordingly. page 43 - Install Automatix Lite control panel in combine cab & connect to electrical harness. page 43 - Unlock the transport cart and draw bar, lift header with the combine then remove the cart and draw bar. page 40 - Attach multicoupler and electrical connection(s) page 43 - Attach the drive shafts to the left and right hand sides of the combine feeder house. page 46 - Check the clearance between the feed auger drum, stripper plate and feeder house. page 55 - Check feed auger finger timing, ensure adjustment arm is in middle hole with fingers in fully forward position. page 54 - Set header to rigid mode & pressurize to 90-115psi, ensure all tabs on flex sensing rod are in proper position. page 120 - Set the faceplate angle using adjustment bolts on the combine's feeder house (if possible) page 50 - Set reel finger pitch to a starting point of 5. page 62 - Ensure reel fingers clear cutter bar by minimum of 1 1/2".
 Adjust reel height if necessary.
-(In order to fully extend RH reel lift cylinder Ensure the reel is centered on the header page 5 1 Set Auto Header Height parameters in combine cor ntrol panel (Combine and Sensitivity Settings) Calibrate combine (In FLEX mode) Run header and fine tune drive belt to minimize vib ration and get it running smoothly.
-Walk around the header while it is running to ensur e everything is running smoothly If possible test in the field or lot and fine tune sensit tivity settings if needed Ensure Optional equipment as per sales order is in stalled and functioning.
-Before Transporting: Tilt cylinder retracted.
-Drive shafts in storage position page 129 Header in rigid mode (air system pressurized to 10 0 psi) page 64 Hydraulic & electrical connectors/lines in storage po ositions.
-Reel lowered, retracted, tied down and prevented for rom rotating.
-Transport cart & front draw bar axle properly installed ed page 128 Automatix Lite display and electrical harness, divide ers, extensions & accessories securely stored.
-Warning lights, decals, reflectors & signs all legible and in place page 27 Front reel fingers dropped into transport position page 127 (White - Return to Honey Bee) (Yellow - Dealer Co py) (Pink - Customer Copy) Revision:
+(In order to fully extend RH reel lift cylinder the header reel must be running. page 53 - Ensure the reel is centered on the header. page 54 - Set Auto Header Height parameters in combine control panel (Combine and Sensitivity Settings) - Calibrate combine (In FLEX mode) - Run header and fine tune drive belt to minimize vibration and get it running smoothly. - Walk around the header while it is running to ensure everything is running smoothly - If possible test in the field or lot and fine tune sensitivity settings if needed - Ensure Optional equipment as per sales order is installed and functioning.